How to Plan an Amazing Seattle to San Francisco Road Trip

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-Where to Fly In and Out of
+Where to Fly in and Out of

 Usually, this section is “where to start and end your road trip” but, given that this guide is about driving between two specific cities, I feel like that’s pretty self explanatory here.